#1 Come, Now is the Time to Worship#4 Break Thou the Bread of Life

-OUR SINCERE Christian sympathy to Justin Coale and family at the death of his mother last Saturday.
+OUR SINCERE Christian sympathy to Pat Niederhaus and family at the death of her brother, Tom.
 May God be with them at this difficult time.

-THE CHANCEL FLOWERS are placed by Stan and LaRue Friday in honor of their 7th wedding anniversary.
+THE CHANCEL FLOWERS are placed by Michael and Karen Mirabella with thanks to God for their amazing pastoral staff and in honor of their anniversary.

-THE LAY VISITORS for this week are Jeff and Deb Schatz.
+THE LAY VISITORS for this week are Andy and Gwen Damiani.

-THE A/V BOOTH technicians are Carl Thompson and Brian Radcliff.
+THE A/V BOOTH technicians are Jeff Kirkpatrick and Isaac Inyang.

 WITHIN THE FELLOWSHIP: